astroport-fi/astroport-bootstrapping/README.md

 # Astroport Periphery

-This repo contains the contract which facilitates ASTRO tokens airdrop, lockdrop and LP Bootstrapping via auction during the intital protocol launch.
+This repo contains the contracts which facilitates ASTRO tokens airdrop, lockdrop and LP Bootstrapping via auction during the intital protocol launch.

 ## Development

 ### Dependencies